 Making the Jump to a Modern Customer Experience

-Modernizing your processes can be daunting, and it isn’t helped by the feeling that it’s a necessity as that only adds pressure to the whole experience.
-The reality is that you can make the changes needed without the pressure, huge expense or missing a beat.
-Here are some key tips:
+Modernizing your processes can be daunting and stressful.
+But the reality is that you can make the changes needed without the pressure, huge expense or missing a beat.
+Here’s how.

-“Integration” is a four-letter-word in the Insurance industry.
-It brings up thoughts of long IT projects that go over-budget and never quite live up to their promise.
-Today, Application Programming Interfaces, or “APIs”, allow for easier integrations so new tools can be connected to legacy systems for less money and effort.
-Many legacy systems do not support connecting to APIs, but there are intermediate solutions that can help bridge this gap, allowing carriers to take advantage of new tools even when their core systems may seem stuck.
+“Integration” is a four-letter-word in the insurance industry.
+It brings up visions of long IT projects that go over-budget and never quite live up to their promise.
+Today, Application Programming Interfaces, or “APIs,” allow for easier integrations so new tools can be connected to legacy systems for less money and effort.
+Even if a legacy system doesn’t “play well” with APIs, there are intermediate solutions that can help bridge this gap, allowing carriers to take advantage of new tools even when their core systems are a little slow.
 We have seen carriers get up and running with our APIs in just a few short weeks, with one even finishing in half the time they allotted.

 It’s Not “All or Nothing”